Seachal/ExercisesInStyle/README.md

 These are the source files for the book project "Java: Exercises in Style", currently under development for Manning.

+Most source files are different versions of the same `Container` class.
+So, they are all called `Container` but sit in different packages.
+For example, `eis.reference.Container` is the reference version.

-Classes with "main" method:
+Classes with a "main" method:

  * `eis.UseCase` runs the standard use case on Reference (you may change the import line to run it against other versions)
- * `eis.ReflectiveUseCase` runs the standard use case on all compatible container versions
+ * `eis.ReflectiveUseCase` runs the standard use case on all compatible container versions (you must compile those versions first)
  * `eis.Memory3.UseCase` runs the standard use case on Memory3 (object-less API)
  * `eis.Memory4.UseCase` runs the standard use case on Memory4 (object-less API)